Beyond good design.

 It’s amazing what can be accomplished in a day.
 Intense design charrettes unite local groups in need of architecture, engineering, design, or marketing services with teams of HGA professionals for problem solving, brainstorming, and design.
-For more information on the next design workshop, hosted in Minneapolis, click here.
+For more information on the next design workshop, hosted in Los Angeles, click here.

 Outreach creates connections across the community and generations, working with local schools and youth programs to encourage interest in the design of tomorrow's buildings and cities.
 Working with the architects, engineers and citizens of tomorrow, these formal and informal relationships are a chance for everyone involved to grow and learn from each other.

 HGA believed in our little idea and, with unrelenting encouragement, helped us build something grander: We're engaging volunteers a a level we never dreamed of.

 Working with the boys and girls to bring furniture into their new space was uplifting and exciting for everyone involved.